NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 be interpreted as lit terrain with a pitch-black color, and the computed albedo and terrain will have artifacts.

-See :numref:`sfs_outputs` for the location of the computed albedo.
+See :numref:`sfs_outputs` for the produced file having the albedo.

+An example showing modeling of albedo and atmospheric haze is in :numref:`sfs_earth`.

 .. _sfs_multiview: